 As a parent you dream of low cost or free childcare - but once you’ve made the most of childcare vouchers and any extra tax credits you’re entitled to, you may think you’ve received all the help with childcare costs that you can get.

 In fact, there are lots of other ways you can get help with childcare expenses – and yes, even free childcare – during the school holidays.
-With February half-term may be upon us, but if you're canny you can really reduce your costs.
+The summer holidays may soon be upon us, but if you're canny you can really reduce your costs.
 Here are six top tips to get you started.

 Most people love spending time with their grandchildren – and many are happy to provide free childcare during the school holidays.